Deanne Gebell Gitner ’66 and Family Annual Prize for Teaching Assistants

-The awards for graduate student teaching (the Russell and Gitner) are drawn from the same set of nominations, so you will only need to send a single nomination for your nominee to be considered for all three awards.
+The awards for graduate student teaching (the Russell and Gitner) are drawn from the same set of nominations, so you will only need to send a single nomination for your nominee to be considered for both awards.

 Questions should be directed to the Arts & Sciences Awards Committee.

 About Deanne Gebell Gitner